mandar6988/Capstone_Project/README.md

  2. trial_images: Not much important foder.
 Just used to display simple image.
  3. capstone_project. ipynb: It is jupiter file.
 This file contains all code.
  4. monkey_breed.json: Monkeys breeds are saved in this file
+ 5. Report.pdf: It consist of whole report of project.

 # 4. Licensing, Authors, and Acknowledgements :
 For doing this project must gives credit to Mario for making and giving data.
 Licensing for the data and other descriptive information at the Kaggle link available at [here](https://www.kaggle.com/slothkong/10-monkey-species).
 Feel comfortable to use the code here as you wish!